Getting Started Guide

 Available actions include:

-- Export data to CSV format
+- Export data in CSV format

 - View replication details